dFigue/ckanext-iaest/README.md

 ### Extending the RDF harvester

 The DCAT RDF harvester has extension points that allow to modify its behaviour from other extensions.
-These can be used by extensions implementing the `IDCATRDFHarvester` interface.
+These can be used by extensions implementing the `IIAESTRDFHarvester` interface.
 Right now it provides the `before_download` and `after_download` methods that are called just before and after retrieving the remote file, and can be used for instance to validate the contents.

 To know more about these methods, please check the source of [`ckanext-dcat/ckanext/dcat/interfaces.py`](https://github.com/ckan/ckanext-dcat/blob/master/ckanext/dcat/interfaces.py).